ESB Group

-The Electricity Supply Board (ESB; Bord Soláthair an Leictreachais) is a state owned (95%; the rest are owned by employees) electricity company operating in the Republic of Ireland.
+The Electricity Supply Board (ESB; Bord Soláthair an Leictreachais) is a state owned (95%; the rest are owned by employees) electricity company based in Ireland with operations worldwide.
 While historically a monopoly, the ESB now operates as a commercial semi-state concern in a "liberalised" and competitive market.
 It is a statutory corporation whose members are appointed by the Government of Ireland.

 Business areas

 The ESB is composed of several distinct, separate and legally demarcated companies.
 By business area, the principal companies are:

 ESB Networks Limited manages construction and maintenance of the electricity transmission system.
 (The transmission system operator is an independent state company, EirGrid).

 ESB Generation and Wholesale Markets (ESB GWM) operates a portfolio of power stations across the country, along with holdings in wind and other renewables.

 Electric Ireland is a regulated supply company, one of fourteen companies (as of 10 October 2021) operating in the domestic market.
 Since 4 April 2011 the Commission for Energy Regulation no longer sets the company's prices; the trade-off for this was that the division was required to change its name from ESB to Electric Ireland, to "remove confusion" between the ESB's role as operator of the electricity network and a supplier in that market.
 The previous name, ESB Independent Energy, was dropped in January 2012.

 ESB International Limited is responsible for the company's unregulated activities, principally providing electrical engineering consultancy services around the world.
 It has holdings in many areas, such as power-generation joint ventures, renewables development, and computing consultancy.

 Northern Ireland Electricity (NIE) is responsible for the operation and maintenance of the electricity network in Northern Ireland, and has been part of the ESB since they purchased it from Viridian in December 2010.
 However, the ESB does not own the former supply business of NIE, which was retained by Viridian.